nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ![C.H.I.P.
 Pro footprint](images/clearance.jpg)

+Do you want to share a footprint that you have created with us?
+We would love to include it here for others to use.
+Send your footprint to docs@nextthing.co.

 ## PCB Software and Services

-There are many software packages to start designing your PCB and services to use to manufacture one.
+There are many software packages and services to design and manufacture your PCB with.
 Perhaps you already have a favorite go-to, but if you are just starting out here are some recommendations to start exploring.

-### EDA (Electronic Design Automation) Software
+### EDA Software

 There is a wealth of EDA software to choose from.
 Some are good for beginners others have a bigger learning curve that is worth the effort.